Skip to main content

 Add Multiple Invisible Digital Signatures

-Multiple approvers may digitally sign a document.
-Use the same procedures as you would to add one invisible digital signature: Add an Invisible Digital Signature.
+Multiple approvers may digitally sign a Word document.
+This signature process uses the same procedures as you would to add one invisible digital signature: Add an Invisible Digital Signature; however, the completed document must be coordinated with multiple signing parties who chronologically apply their individual digital signature.

 The final approver will see multiple “invisible” signatures in the document.